-RAPTOR Rigid Rail - Rope access and glass replacement, RAPTOR does it both!
+RAPTOR Rigid Rail - Rope access and glass replacement.
+RAPTOR - one system that handles both!

 Quay Quarter Tower, Sydney NSW

 Quay Quarter Tower, a 50-storey commercial office development located in the heart of Sydney, comprises of a series of shifting glass volumes stacked upon each other.
 This technology enabled building, with its landscaped gardens and flexible work areas, is a diverse and environmentally considered space.

 Choosing to recycle instead of demolish the building at 50 Bridge Street, the developers have taken the unique approach of retaining over 60% of the existing structure.
 Expansion and improvements will create a state-of-the-art tower that will be, in every sense of the word, a village.